foundjem/chef_basic_example/README.md

 * Copying a directory onto the node which contains the contents of a website
 * Creating an example index.html file based on a template using node and user-defined attributes

-You can set this up on your a VM or cloud-instance of yours and play
+You can set this up on your VM or cloud-instance and play around
-around with it by following this steps.
-This uses the chef-client
+with it by following these steps.
+This uses the chef-client running
-running in local-mode.
+in local-mode.

 1) Install chef
 \# curl -L https://www.opscode.com/chef/install.sh | sudo bash